Trachycosmidae

 Trachycosmidae, is a family of spiders in the infraorder Araneomorphae.

+Most genera now grouped in Trachycosmidae were formerly part of the families Trochanteriidae and Gallieniellidae:

 Identification

 They can be identified by the lateral spinnerets, which are separated by the length of their diameter and have their complete distal article without inflatable area.
 The presence of two major ampullate gland spigots and the epigynal field formed by an undivided plate.
 The lens of the anterior lateral eyes are convex, raised from the surrounding cuticle, which in Trochanteriidae is flat.

 Genera

-This family includes 20 genera, most of which were part of the families Trochanteriidae and Gallieniellidae:
+As of January 2026, this family includes twenty genera and 148 species: